Brew-Byte/Berrybop-privacy/index.md

 # Berrybop

 A free iPad and iPhone app for kids ages 3–5.
-Coloring, music, garden, kitchen, and stories — designed to be calm, ad-free, and fully offline.
+Coloring, music, garden, and kitchen — designed to be calm, ad-free, and fully offline.

 - [Privacy Policy](privacy.html)
 - [Support](support.html)